The HSM Module

 Carry out PSF correction using one of the methods of the HSM package (see references in docstring for file hsm.py) to estimate galaxy shears, correcting for the convolution by the PSF.

-This method works from Image inputs rather than GSObject inputs, which provides additional flexibility (e.g., it is possible to work from an Image that was read from file and corresponds to no particular GSObject), but this also means that users who wish to apply it to compount GSObject classes (e.g., Convolve) must take the additional step of drawing their GSObject into Image instances.
+This method works from Image inputs rather than GSObject inputs, which provides additional flexibility (e.g., it is possible to work from an Image that was read from file and corresponds to no particular GSObject), but this also means that users who wish to apply it to compound GSObject classes (e.g., Convolve) must take the additional step of drawing their GSObject into Image instances.

 This routine assumes that (at least locally) the WCS can be approximated as a PixelScale, with no distortion or non-trivial remapping.
 Any non-trivial WCS gets completely ignored.